micah686/VnManager/Notes.md

-2:06 PM - $1: I can't seem to remove a category ("romance" in this case) 2:06 PM - $1: The Main and Character tabs have trouble scrolling up using the scroll wheel 2:06 PM - $1: Scrolling down is fine
+2:06 PM - $1: The Main and Character tabs have trouble scrolling up using the scroll wheel 2:06 PM - $1: Scrolling down is fine
 2:07 PM - $1: The releases page scrolls fine